awsdocs/aws-direct-connect-user-guide/doc_source/getting_started.md

 For connections of 1 Gbps or higher, you can submit a connection request using the AWS Direct Connect console\.
 Ensure that you have the following information:
 + The port speed that you require\.
 You cannot change the port speed after you've created the connection request\.
-+ The AWS Direct Connect location at which the connection will be terminated\.
++ The AWS Direct Connect location at which the connection is to be terminated\.

 If you require a port speed less than 1 Gbps, you cannot request a connection using the console\.
-Instead, contact an APN partner, who will create a hosted connection for you, which you then accept\.
+Instead, contact an APN partner, who can create a hosted connection for you, which you then accept\.
 Skip the following procedure and go to [\(Less than 1 Gbps Only\) Accept Your Hosted Connection](#get-started-accept-hosted-connection)\.

 **To create a new AWS Direct Connect connection**

 1. Open the AWS Direct Connect console at [https://console\.aws\.amazon\.com/directconnect/](https://console.aws.amazon.com/directconnect/)\.

-1. In the navigation bar, select the region for the connection\.
+1. In the navigation bar, select the Region for the connection\.

 1. On the **Welcome to AWS Direct Connect** screen, choose **Get Started with Direct Connect**\.